bengawi74/bengawi74/README.md

 ### 🔹 Digital Portfolio (Ongoing)
 *Focus:* Combining technical projects with professional development (Career Planning & Portfolio course).
 - Integrating GitHub repositories into a complete online portfolio.

+## 💭 Professional Reflection

+Through my journey at George Brown College, I have developed both technical and professional skills that connect my past experience in finance with my new focus in data analytics and AI.

+This course helped me identify my strengths in data interpretation, communication, and analytical thinking.
+It also taught me the importance of continuous learning, collaboration, and maintaining a professional online presence.

+My next goal is to build advanced portfolio projects combining data analysis, financial forecasting, and automation — preparing for future roles in data-driven decision-making and applied AI solutions.